svenkatesans/svenkatesans/README.md

-- 👋 Hi, I’m @svenkatesans
+- 👋 Hi, I’m @svenkatesans B.Tech (IT),M.Tech(Software Engineering)
-- 👀 I’m interested in  python and django projects
+- 👀 I’m interested in python and django projects,Pentesting ,etc
 - 🌱 I’m currently learning python and test automation tools
 - 💞️ I’m looking to collaborate on any interesting projects
 - 📫 How to reach me svsan81@gmail.com